xang1234/xang1234.github.io/_posts/2018-08-22-isochrone.md

 ### Introduction
 [Isochrone Maps](https://en.wikipedia.org/wiki/Isochrone_map) depict areas of equal travel time from a certain point of departure.
 They are particularly useful for urban transport and hydrology.
 For example we can easily visualize how long it would take to travel to a point of interest, like to airports or central business districts.
 If we are interested in buying or renting property then it would be helpful to visualize how well of poorly connected the property is.
 Typically we would display multiple time intervals to depict successively larger areas that can be reached as the travel time increases.

 An example of such a visualization for Singapore's public transport is [Shan Yang's](https://github.com/yinshanyang) [isochrone](https://isochrone.swarm.is) which can display isochrones for various addresses that the user can key in the search bar.
 Previously, [mapzen](https://mapzen.com/) provided an API for isochrones but unfortunately they went out of business.
+Fret not, it can still be built from scratch.

 <img src="{{site.url }}{{site.baseurl }}/images/isochrone/isochrone.JPG" alt="">

 ### GTFS
 To create an public transport isochrone we would need information about the various modes of public transport, the schedule, location of the stops, etc. [General Transit Feed Specification](https://en.wikipedia.org/wiki/General_Transit_Feed_Specification) or GTFS is a standardized format for public transportation schedules created by Google.
 GTFS is typically used as input to plan multi stop journeys on public transport.
-6 compulsory tables are :
+The 6 compulsory tables are :

 1. agency - transit agency
 2. routes - distinct routes.
 In Singapore this could be a bus number, or an MRT line , e.g. Downtown Line